WesR/RainSnek/README.md

 --------

 ## Security Concerns:
 1. The reload command should be only run by the owner of the bot.
-If the url that its pulling from is compromised, that data will be written to disk.
-This can be fixed by signing the releases.
+If the url that it is pulling from becomes compromised, that data will be written to disk.
+(And exicuted by any shell programs / cron jobs you have) This can be fixed by signing (and verifying )the releases.

 --------
 Copyright 2017 Wesley Ring